 10) In addition to the above clauses, the Faculty of Medicine reserves the right to require a student to withdraw from the program at any time when acceptable cause is demonstrated.
 In such cases, the Dean, on behalf of the Faculty, shall recommend such withdrawal to the Registrar who will then take appropriate action.
 Any such action is subject to the right of appeal by the student.
 An appeal should be made in writing clearly stating the basis for the appeal and should be directed in the first instance to the Registrar of the University.
 The Registrar, in consultation with the Dean, will determine whether or not the grounds stated are sufficient to warrant a formal hearing of the appeal.

 11) Upon completion of an academic year, a student in good academic standing may elect to withdraw temporarily from studies, e.g., to pursue graduate studies after completion of the second year.
-Voluntary withdrawal at other times and for other reasons may be permitted in accordance with Section Q. Withdrawals from University, General Academic Regulations (Undergraduates).
+Voluntary withdrawal at other times and for other reasons may be permitted in accordance with UNIVERSITY REGULATIONS - GENERAL ACADEMIC REGULATIONS (UNDERGRADUATE) Withdrawing From the University.
 In all cases, the intent to withdraw voluntarily should be discussed beforehand with the Chair of the Pre-Clerkship Committee or the Chair of the Clerkship Committee.
 On receipt of an application from a student for voluntary withdrawal, the Dean, after consultation with the appropriate Committee Chair, should ensure that the sufficient revision and preparatory work is undertaken to allow studies to be resumed readily.

 In the absence of good cause, any such student who does not resume studies on the specified date may be deemed to have left the program.